Crisis on Infinite Earths (Arrowverse): Writing

 The glimpse of Stargirl and the Justice Society of America on Earth-2 from Stargirl was not originally intended.
 Stargirl creator Geoff Johns said that production of that series had completed, and Pedowitz advocated its inclusion after seeing footage of the series.
 Johns continued, "I was incredibly excited about the opportunity for that because it just meant more people would see it.
 And [tonally], Stargirl and the show has always been for everybody.
 Anyone can watch it.
-So it fits in nicely to that world."
+So it fits in nicely to that world".
 The end of the crossover sees Barry converting the old S.T.A.R.
 Labs hangar from the "Invasion!" crossover into a spot where the heroes could gather, along with hinting at a possible introduction of Gleek and the Wonder Twins.
 These hints were a "fun bit" for the writers to end the crossover, since an early version of the script had the Wonder Twins making an appearance.

-Although early allusions to "Crisis" on The Flash mentioned the Reverse-Flash, and Tom Cavanagh was said to be reprising his role in the crossover, the character did not appear.
-Guggenheim did not want to be beholden to this, pointing out that the newspaper headline mentioning him had been created by executives no longer involved with the series or this crossover.
-The character had also already featured prominently in previous crossovers.
+Although early allusions to "Crisis" on The Flash mentioned the Reverse-Flash and Tom Cavanagh was said to be reprising his role in the crossover, the character did not appear.
+Guggenheim did not want to be beholden to this, pointing out that the newspaper headline mentioning him had been created by executives no longer involved with the series or this crossover, such as Andrew Kreisberg.
+The character had also already featured prominently in previous crossovers; Cavanagh nevertheless appeared in the crossover just not as Thawne.
 Psycho-Pirate, included in "Elseworlds", also appeared in early versions of the crossover.
 Guggenheim said that he was not included because "given the story we were telling, the only reason we were having him in there was because he was in the original comic".
 Guggenheim had tried to have Swamp Thing appear to interact with Constantine, given their history and relationship in the comics.
 Although Guggenheim considered it "a really important inclusion", "for a variety of different reasons" it did not happen.